eitanyaffe/mview/docs/data_setup.md

 your_assembly_2
 ```

-Each assembly requires an assembly table, a contig table and a contig mapping table.
+Each assembly requires an assembly table, a contig table, and a genome table.
+For simple 1-to-1 segments, add a contig mapping table.
+For custom segments, add a segment table and segment mapping table.

 **2. Contig Tables**

 ```
 contig	length	circular